 Finally, we can consider different algorithms for populating the action space.
 In this paper we have focused on the composite action $\gamma = \text{Thr}_C(T)$, a regression tree $T$ predicting ``at-risk'' probability followed by a cutoff $C$ that determines risk status.
 Our proposed method for populating the action space is a regression tree obtained by applying the maxIPP growing and pruning method to synthetic data obtained from the posterior predictive distribution, and a threshold optimized to the utility function for the tree $T$.

 Many other methods are possible.
 For example, one can calibrate the regression tree using a stopping criterion like maximum depth, or apply the algorithm to different synthetic data or to real data; a classification tree can be used as the adaptive test directly instead of a regression tree followed by a cutoff.
-We explore these possibilities in Appendix \ref{Appendix:Changing action space}.
-The main takeaway is that tree-based adaptive tests that do not optimize the utility function at all during their design are significantly worse than adaptive tests that do, when it comes to reproducing the utility of a full assessment that uses all items.
+We explore these possibilities in Section 4 of the Supplementary Material (\cite{Krantsevich2022}).
+The main takeaway is that tree-based adaptive tests that do not optimize the utility function at all during their design are significantly worse at reproducing the utility of a full-item assessment, relative to adaptive tests that do.